-- Jeans can mean genes.
+Jeans can mean genes.

-- Pointing to a knee in a dream can mean pointing out a need.
+- Pointing to a knee in a dream can mean pointing to a need.

-- A Russian in a dream can be a wordplay for “in a rush.”
+- A Russian in a dream can be a wordplay for “in a rush” or “rush in.”

 Alternate definitions of words are used as symbolism and usually shown in the actions of a dream.
 Such as when “adopt” means “take on” and acted out as adopting a pet or child.
 “Ditch” means “abandon” and is acted out in a dream as leaving something in a ditch.
 If “bug” means bother, the dream will show it as a bug bothering you.

 A man dreams that he sees a hole in the son and responds strongly in his feelings.
 His father had recently died, leaving a hole in the son’s life.
 It’s a visual metaphor and a brief but important scene in the dream, and knowing what the hole in the sun means helps the man to decode other scenes in the dream.

 What is family business?
-It’s any business conducted for the family, and dreams can compare the one to the other to tell a story about your family life or what it feels like where you work or go to school — your “other family.”
+It’s any business conducted for the family, and dreams can compare business and family to tell a story about your family life or what it feels like where you work or go to school — your “other family.”
 A terrific example dream is given in the Resolution chapter under the subheading “Working for the Family Business.”

 Wordplay in a dream

 I dream that I’m in a high-speed train and see women bending over to pick up cantaloupe in the exit well.
 I sense a man behind me when one of the women reaches up to hand me a piece of cantaloupe.
 I tell her no thanks, “I cantaloupe.”

 Do you hear the wordplay?
 She “can’t elope.”
 In other words, her life is going by quickly and in a definite direction, symbolized as riding in the train.
 She senses a man coming into her life — or at least, she’s open to having a new romantic relationship — and she’s telling herself she can’t just run off with someone, like eloping.